 At Cambridge University I was taught a laudable method of argument: you never personalize, but you have absolutely no respect for people’s opinions.
 You are never rude to the person, but you can be savagely rude about what the person thinks.
 That seems to me a crucial distinction: people must be protected from discrimination by virtue of their race, but you cannot ring-fence their ideas.
 The moment you say that any idea system is sacred, whether it’s a religious belief system or a secular ideology, the moment you declare a set of ideas to be immune from criticism, satire, derision, or contempt, freedom of thought becomes impossible.”

-From Salman Rushdie’s piece “Do We Have to Fight the Battle for the Enlightenment All Over Again?”
+From Salman Rushdie’s piece “Do We Have to Fight the Battle for the Enlightenment All Over Again?”.
+You can find it and other great writing in his Step Across This Line: Collected Nonfiction 1992-2002.

 This is an almost complete summation of the trade we make to live in a free society.
 Oftentimes people will claim to resolutely stand behind the First Amendment, only to flinch when faced with unwelcome or merely objectionable ideas and words.
 Too frequently we forget that the freedom of speech is worthless unless it means the freedom for those with whom we disagree.